AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - 6-layer ATU PCB with better signal isolation and RFI reduction
  - Simplified assembly process.
 ATU requires only inductor windings and few connector soldering
  - Added a capability of using SMA connectors for QMX+ integration
- - Portion of Stockton bridge elements moved closer to the MCU to improve the quality of analog forward and reverse power signals
+ - Portion of Stockton bridge elements moved closer to the MCU to improve the quality of analog forward and reverse power measurement signals
  - Improved performance on 6m and 10m bands
  - Audio amplifier circuit was integrated into the ATU PCB
  - Audio amplifier schematic was imprioved resulting in a better sound
- - Audio aplifier is powered through 12V rail improving dynamic range and reducing the noise
+ - Audio aplifier is powered through 12V rail improving dynamic range and noise reduction
 ## ABS Battery/Speaker PCB
  - Fully redesigned allowing the use of a standard 11mm clearnce between ATU and Battery PCB
  - Standard length pin headers and female sockets used in the design simplifying the build process